 - Bake for 20 to 30 minutes longer, uncovered, or until the onions are tender when pierced with a fork.
 Once or twice during this time, gently stir the mixture.
 By the end of the baking time, most of the liquid should be absorbed and the vegetables should be nicely glazed.

 - Transfer to a serving bowl.
-Season with salt and pepper and top with parsley, if using.
+Season with salt and pepper and top with walnuts, if using.
 Serve at once or keep warm until needed.

 Notes